orbeon/orbeon-forms-doc/form-runner/link-embed/README.md

 _NOTE: Support for Liferay 7.0/Liferay DXP is planned (see [#2843](https://github.com/orbeon/orbeon-forms/issues/2843) for details)._

-### Servlet vs. portlet deployment
+### Servlet vs. Liferay portal deployment

 In addition to deploying Orbeon Forms into a servlet container such as Tomcat, you can deploy it into the Liferay portal using the Orbeon Forms portlets.

-Portals provide features such as:
+Portals such as Liferay provide features such as:

 * __Content aggregation__:  A single web page aggregates the output or user interface of several data sources or applications.
 * __Personalization__: Users or administrators of the portal can customize the user interface.
-This often means not only customizing the look and feel, but also selecting a certain set of available functionalities within the application.
+This often means not only customizing the look and feel, but also selecting a certain set of available functionality within the application.
 * __Single sign-On__: The user logs in only once to access several applications in the portal.

 ### Known limitations

-The following Form Runner limitations are known within portals:
+The following Form Runner limitations are known within Liferay:

 * Form Builder proper is not supported (but you can run forms designed with Form Builder).
 * The (deprecated) "noscript" mode is not supported.